Gerstenhaber algebra structure on the Hochschild cohomology of quadratic string algebras: Hochschild cohomology groups

-In order to describe the structure of ${\HH}^*(A)$, we need a handle description of this complex: we will describe explicite basis of these $k$-vector spaces and study the behaviour of the maps between them in order to get information about kernels and images.
+In order to describe the ring and the Lie algebra structure of the Hochschild cohomology ${\HH}^*(A)$ of a quadratic string algebra, we need a convenient description of the previous complex.
+In this section we will describe explicit basis of these $k$-vector spaces and study the behavior of the maps between them in order to get information about kernels and images.